Duplexes for Workforce Housing Among Modular Homes Approved for Communities

 Owners Considering Modular Homes in Communities

-A park operator considering the placement of a modular home will contact and notify regulating authorities prior to placement.
+A park operator considering the placement of a modular home in Ohio will contact and notify regulating authorities prior to placement.
 Should there be any confusion with local building departments in particular cases, the industry is able to call on the Department of Commerce to provide clarification.

 The commerce department and industrial compliance division will perform plan reviews and inspections to ensure compliance with the manufactured home park rules in Chapter 4781-12 of the Ohio Administrative Code.